Sarıyer S.K.: Sarıyer Spor Kulübü

 On 20 May 2025, chairman Salih Bayraktar announced that he would step down and call for an elective general assembly meeting.
 In the election held on 14 June 2025, Erdal Aksoy, who previously served as chairman from 1976 to 1990, was elected as the new chairman.
 However, just four days later, on 19 June 2025, Aksoy also announced that he would step down due to health issues and called for another elective general assembly.

 On 13 July 2025, Emre Yaldız was elected as the new president of Sarıyer Spor Kulübü at the extraordinary elective general assembly Meeting.

 Sarıyer began the 2025–26 season by appointing Turkish coach Şenol Can in July, who had previously managed Süper Lig sides such as Fatih Karagümrük and Kasımpaşa.
 However, due to the team's struggling start, Can's contract was terminated after five league matches.

 Yılmaz Vural was appointed as the new club manager in September and, in his debut match, experienced a 2–0 home defeat to Pendikspor.
 The club got its first win in the 2025–26 season against Adana Demirspor under Vural's management, in which Sarıyer won 3–0 away from home.
 However, following continued poor results, notably a 2–1 home loss to Sakaryaspor, Vural's contract was terminated on 9 October 2025, after only 22 days and four matches in charge.

 Servet Çetin was named the head coach of Sarıyer on 15 October 2025, winning against Ümraniyespor 3–1 away in his debut match, he secured the club's second victory in the 2025–26 season.
+Under Çetin, the team showed signs of improvement both defensively and offensively, gradually moving away from the relegation zone and stabilizing their performances throughout the remainder of the first half of the season.
+In the winter transfer window, Sarıyer strengthened its squad with several additions.
+The club signed Aytaç Kara, Marcos Silva, Cebrail Karayel, Caner Osmanpaşa, Ahmet Ekmekci, and Emre Oğuz, while André Poko, Mert Bayram, Enver Kulašin, and Emeka Eze joined on loan.
+During the second half of the season, Sarıyer improved its league form and managed to secure safety in the second half of the campaign, finishing the season in 12th place, level on points with 11th place İstanbulspor. Çetin resigned from his position as head coach at the end of the season.

+At the start of the 2026–27 season, former Sarıyer manager Vural filed a complaint against the club over an outstanding payment.
+As a result, Sarıyer was initially handed a one-season transfer ban.
+The sanction was lifted 24 hours later.